cuongkane/blog/public/posts/2023/05/neovim_is_not_just_an_editor.md

 ## Neovim Plugins
 You already knew the Neovim with a lot of great features in the previous part.
-In this part, I will show Neovim plugins that you could install to make Neovim work as an IDE.
+In this part, I will show Neovim plugins that you could install to make your customized Neovim work as an IDE.

 ### nvim-tree: A File Explorer For Neovim Written In Lua